- Create autobiographical essays

 - Students use thesauruses to revise their first drafts to make essays more engaging.

-Students complete "exit slips" (PDF) at the conclusion of the lesson.
+Students complete the Lesson Exit Survey printable at the conclusion of the lesson.

-Use the attached "writing to inform" rubric (PDF) to assess student writing.
+Use the Rubric for Writing Informational Essays printable to assess student writing.